ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 three tactics, to measure the network path and try to optimize its operating point.

-BBR's state machine uses two control mechanisms.
+BBR's state machine uses two control mechanisms: the pacing_gain and the cwnd.
 Primarily, it uses the pacing_gain (see the "Pacing Rate" section), which controls how fast packets are sent relative to BBR.bw.
 A pacing_gain > 1 decreases inter-packet time and increases inflight.
 A pacing_gain \< 1 has the opposite effect, increasing inter-packet time and while aiming to decrease inflight.
-Second, if the state machine needs to quickly reduce inflight to a particular absolute value, it uses the cwnd.
+The cwnd is sufficiently larger than the BDP to allow the higher pacing gain to accumulate more packets in flight.
+Only if the state machine needs to quickly reduce inflight to a particular absolute value, it uses the cwnd.